Captricity/java-captools/README.md

 Copy/move the captricity-1.0.jar file into your classpath.

-and then in your java program, such as TestCaptricityClient.java,
+and then in your java program, like is done in the example code-- TestCaptricityClient.java,

     import com.captricity.api.CaptricityClient;